A New Take on WAD & Neck Pain – Webinar on Demand

 - Objective documentation is key to showing efficacy of rehab program

 As rehab professionals, we know that muscular strength is a vital factor that contributes to muscle and joint pain, but this concept is not commonly applied to the neck and back.
-By addressing strength, you can help your WAD and neck/back pain patients recover faster and get back to their lives with less pain.
+By addressing strength, you can help your WAD and neck/back pain patients get back to their lives with less pain.

 With the MCU, you can provide objective neck measurements and progressive treatment for your clients.
 The latest MCU software upgrade expands your capabilities to customize protocols, present streamlined reports, and integrate with your EMR.
 So you get a smoother, easier and quicker workflow, and your patients get a superior rehab experience.